JianGoForIt/lp_rffs/README.md

   * --collect_sample_metrics indicates to calculate relative spectral distance, Frobenius norm error, spectral norm error on the heldout set kernel matrix.
 For large datasest, these metrics can be computed on a subsampled heldout set, the size of the subsampled heldout set can be specified by --n_sample=size of subsampled heldout set.

-  * The dataset path and the output saving path can be specified with --data_path and --save_path
+  * The dataset path and the output saving path can be specified with --data_path and --save_path.

+  * The l2 regularization strength can be specified by --l2_reg.

 ## Citation
 If you use LP-RFFs in your project, please cite our paper